stinkies/GREEN.chi/README.md

 Have you ever sat and wondered, what kind of cat are you?

+* If you scored 15 or less, you are a calm calico
+* If you scored between 16 and 25, you are a balanced banchi
+* If you socred 26 or higher, you are a wench

 Try out the quiz today!
 [INSERT link to site]